jharveyb/fldigi-proxy/README.md

 ### Fldigi initialization

-* Start fldigi with sender_config as the config_dir, and set the ARQ and XML-RPC ports
+* Start fldigi with fldigi_config the config_dir to initialize the configuration
   * Even though we don't use the fldigi ARQ interface, we need the two fldigi instances to not collide on those ports

-`fldigi --config-dir sender_config --arq-server-port 22446 --xmlrpc-server-port 44668`
+`fldigi --config-dir config_fldigi`

 * Skip the first page of the initial setup
-* On the second page (Audio), select PulseAudio; leave the server field empty (or PortAudio if not on Linux)
+* On the second page (Audio), select PulseAudio (or PortAudio if not on Linux); leave the server field empty if using PulseAudio
-  * If using PortAudio, you should check the 'Audio loopback' section
-* Skip the last two pages; fldigi should start, buts needs to be restart to use the specified ports
+* Skip the remaining setup pages; fldigi should start, buts needs to be restarted to save the audio settings

 ### Audio loopback